justinehrlich/teamstrength/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The teamstrength package will generate difference form indicators for comparing home and away fixed effects.
+The teamstrength package will generate Nettleton’s (2019) difference form indicators for comparing home and away fixed effects.
 The indicators are setup so that a single team fixed effect will be fitted for both home and away games.
 This allows a single metric to be developed to measure a team’s performance, and also allows the analysis of home field advantage.

 ## Installation